Vision Zero is making Lancaster City streets safer for everyone in our community, including pedestrians, cyclists, and motorists!

 The City of Lancaster has joined cities across the world in the Vision Zero movement to eliminate traffic-related deaths and serious injuries.
-To achieve this ambitious goal in Lancaster by 2030, we developed a Vision Zero Action Plan with our community and partners to make our streets safe for all people in Lancaster.
+To achieve this ambitious goal in Lancaster by 2030, we developed a Vision Zero Action Plan (PDF) with our community and partners to make our streets safe for all people in Lancaster.
 Now, we’re working to implement that plan!

 At the center of Vision Zero is the recognition that humans make mistakes and streets should be designed to minimize the impacts of those mistakes.
 This is a fundamental change from the traditional traffic safety approach.

 The Vision Zero Action Plan was adopted by City Council on November 24, 2020.
 The Action Plan provides a summary of the goals of the plan, citywide crash data, the public input process and a set of comprehensive recommendations to move Lancaster towards its vision of zero fatalities and serious injuries on its streets by 2030.

 To view the Action Plan, click here (PDF).

 Vision Zero Projects on Engage Lancaster